 - Static Leases: Through DHCP, AmpliFi assigns IP addresses automatically.

-For certain devices, it can be advantageous to assign them a static IP address that will remain the same always.
+For certain devices, it may be useful to assign them a static IP address.
 See this article to learn how to assign static leases.

 How to Change the Router's IP Address (LAN)